-Most Cass FAP clients rely on a major ERP provider – SAP or Oracle – for core system needs, as well as one or more TMS platforms, where the TMS is an added ERP module or another commercial software product.
+Most Cass clients rely on a major ERP provider – SAP or Oracle – for core system needs, as well as one or more TMS platforms, where the TMS is an added ERP module or another commercial software product.
 Organizations continuously engaged in business transformation incur high costs to modify and re-deploy ERP and TMS platforms.
 These platforms are broadly encompassing, and the downstream consequences of making even a small tweak to the system can have unexpected or undesirable results.

-The ability to maintain strong financial controls during a cycle of major change is a strong incentive to outsource FAP.
+The ability to maintain strong financial controls during a cycle of major change is a strong incentive to outsource freight payment.
 Cass provides a stable payment infrastructure so that clients can make transformative changes to other systems with the assurance of continuity in carrier relations and confidence that freight payments will not be disrupted.

 Cass maintains electronic payment facilities and EDI relationships with thousands of carriers.
 By doing so, Cass eliminates workload for its customers’ accounts payable and treasury organizations.